What is FINRA? Understanding the organization & its purpose

 FINRA vs. SEC: What’s the difference?

-The SEC is the government agency that regulates the financial market, and FINRA is an SRO that oversees brokers and firms within that market.
-While both organizations play key roles in protecting investors and ensuring market integrity, there are several differences between the two.
+Both organizations play key roles in protecting investors and ensuring market integrity, but there are several differences between the two.

 FINRA SEC

-Mission Regulate brokers and firms to help protect investors and ensure market integrity.
-Create honest and fair markets that ensure corporate transparency and protect investors.
+Regulate member firms to help protect investors and ensure market integrity Create honest and fair markets that ensure corporate transparency and protect investors

 Duties

-• Write and enforce rules for brokers and firms
+• Write and enforce rules for member firms

 • Manage licensing and training requirements